Talking to children about death

 It’s not unusual for a child to ask the same question again and again.

-Do not use euphemisms when explaining death to children.
+Do not use euphemisms when explaining death to children, as honesty helps them feel secure and reduces confusion.

 Children’s view of death can often be twisted because of how society or adults speak of death.
 Euphemisms are frequently used to soften the concept of death.
 Unfortunately, it complicates the situation.
 Statements such as “Grandpa is sleeping”, “She passed away”, “He went away”, “We lost grandpa today”, or “Grandma was sick” create fear in children as they cannot differentiate between reality and what has been said.
 Other phrases such as “She went to be with God” or “He was just old” also create distrust and confusion.
 Again, use simple, honest, straightforward explanations.
-A pastor, a school counselor, and some funeral directors offer services and can also be a valuable tool to answer some of the difficult questions.
-It is also crucial to realize, talk alone cannot solve grief and is only one step to healing.
+A pastor, a school counselor, and some funeral directors offer services and can also be valuable tools for answering some of the difficult questions.
+It is also crucial to realize that talking alone cannot solve grief and is only one step to healing.

 Sample Explanation